 Travelling with a baby

 When thinking of Italy, Rome with a baby or Rome with toddler is not the first thing which springs into mind.
-However, Rome is a baby friendly destination that we tested on two occasions – first with a 5 weeks baby and second time, when he turned 1 year.
+However, Rome is a family friendly destination that we tested on two occasions with our eldest – first with a 5 weeks baby and second time, when he turned 1 year.

 Romans and Rome’s meltpot generally love babies and kids and they do try hard to be helpful.
 Of course this is a latin culture so they are not necessarily fond of routines.
 Also Romans tend not the most perceptive in terms of timing or urgency.
 Please also bear in mind Rome is also a fashion city so breastfeeding in public not necessarily the most popular or comfortable.
 But provided you bear these points in mind, travelling and sightseeing with a baby is actually quite enjoyable.

 The city has a great supply of flats family friendly on Housetrip and Airbnb, on both ocassions we found good value for money charming flats which could fit large families.
-First ocassion we stayed next to Vatican, a very nice old flat fully renovated by Tevere – great views from living area of Castello di Angello and v easy access with the pram given its ground floor location.
+First ocassion (Rome with a baby) we stayed next to Vatican, a very nice old flat fully renovated by Tevere – great views from living area of Castello di Angello and v easy access with the pram given its ground floor location.

 Il Castello.
 The grandmothers loved its proximity to Vatican and the piazzas but in the same time quiet residential neighbourhood with little gem restaurants, frequented equally by locals as well as priests and monks.